sagemath/trac_to_gh/Issue 679.md

 # Issue 679: print statistics about the number of failed doctests and exact nature of failures

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/679

 Original creator: mabshoff